omnibrain/svguitar/README.md

     tuningsFontSize: 28,

     /**
-     * Size of a nut relative to the string spacing
+     * Size of a finger or barre relative to the string spacing */
-     */
-    nutSize: 0.65,
+    fingerSize: 0.65,

     /**
-     * Color of a finger / nut
+     * Color of a finger or barre
      */
-    nutColor: '#000',
+    fingerColor: '#000',

     /**
-     * The color of text inside nuts
+     * The color of text inside fingers and barres
      */
-    nutTextColor: '#FFF',
+    fingerTextColor: '#FFF',

     /**
-     * The size of text inside nuts
+     * The size of text inside fingers and barres
      */
-    nutTextSize: 22,
+    fingerTextSize: 22,

     /**
-     * stroke color of a nut.
-Defaults to the nut color if not set */
+     * stroke color of a finger or barre.
+Defaults to the finger color if not set */
-    nutStrokeColor: '#000000',
+    fingerStrokeColor: '#000000',

     /**
-     * stroke width of a nut
+     * stroke width of a finger or barre
      */
-    nutStrokeWidth: 0,
+    fingerStrokeWidth: 0,

     /**
      * stroke color of a barre chord.
-Defaults to the nut color if not set */
+Defaults to the finger color if not set */
     barreChordStrokeColor: '#000000',